Taxation of international executives

 The official currency of China is the China Yuan Renminbi (RMB).

-Herein, the host country/territory refers to the country/territory to which the employee is assigned.
-The home country/territory refers to the country/territory where the assignee lives when they’re not on assignment.
+Herein, the host country/jurisdiction refers to the country/jurisdiction to which the employee is assigned.
+The home country/jurisdiction refers to the country/jurisdiction where the assignee lives when they’re not on assignment.

 KPMG International Cooperative (“KPMG International”) is a Swiss entity.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.